pjreddie/darknet/README.md

  * Also you can get result earlier than all 45000 iterations.

+### How to train tiny-yolo (to detect your custom objects):

+Do all the same steps as for the full yolo model as described above.
+With the exception of:
+* Download default weights file for tiny-yolo-voc: http://pjreddie.com/media/files/tiny-yolo-voc.weights
+* Get pre-trained weights tiny-yolo-voc.conv.13 using command: `darknet.exe partial cfg/tiny-yolo-voc.cfg tiny-yolo-voc.weights tiny-yolo-voc.conv.13 13`
+* Make your custom model `tiny-yolo-obj.cfg` based on `tiny-yolo-voc.cfg` instead of `yolo-voc.2.0.cfg`
+* Start training: `darknet.exe detector train data/obj.data tiny-yolo-obj.cfg tiny-yolo-voc.conv.13`

+For training Yolo based on other models ([DenseNet201-Yolo](https://github.com/AlexeyAB/darknet/blob/master/build/darknet/x64/densenet201_yolo.cfg) or [ResNet50-Yolo](https://github.com/AlexeyAB/darknet/blob/master/build/darknet/x64/resnet50_yolo.cfg)), you can download and get pre-trained weights as showed in this file: https://github.com/AlexeyAB/darknet/blob/master/build/darknet/x64/partial.cmd
+If you made you custom model that isn't based on other models, then you can train it without pre-trained weights, then will be used random initial weights.

 ## When should I stop training:

 Usually sufficient 2000 iterations for each class(object).
 But for a more precise definition when you should stop training, use the following manual: